 - Weather - Slovakia has the typical European continental influenced climate characterized by warm, dry summers and somewhat cold winters.
 Daytime temperatures during summer are usually somewhere around 20-25°C, but sometimes they rise up to 30°C or more.

-- Airports - M. R. Štefánik Airport, also referred to as Bratislava Airport is the busiest international airport of Slovakia.
+- Airports - M. R. Štefánik Airport also referred to as Bratislava Airport is the busiest international airport in Slovakia.
 It is located about 9 km northeast of Bratislava city center.